zx80/flask-simple-auth/docs/DOCUMENTATION.md

 Note that route-dependent realms do **not** work with `http-*` authentications because the realm is frozen by the external implementation in this case.
 Also, The same shared secret is used to validate all realms.

+### LDAP Authentication

+When the provider is `ldap` or `ldap3`, password management is delegated to an LDAP server accessed with `python-ldap` or `ldap3`.

+Only the _simple_ method is currently implemented, i.e. the clear text password is send directly to the LDAP server for consideration, which means that if your network is compromised your are basically leaking passwords…

+LDAP does not have a simple concept of user identifier, aka login, but rather relies on a hierarchy of identifiers to distinguish an object, called a DN (distinguished name).
+Thus, the typical authentication process from a _username_ and _password_ is:

+1. Connect to the server, possibly with an initial identifier/password.
+2. Perform a search to find the DN corresponding to the username.
+   The search succeeds if it returns _one_ entry.
+3. Authenticate (called binding) to the server with this DN and password.

+You must trust the network and the server… btw, did you really authenticate it before sending the user credentials in clear text?

+The following parameters, provided with `FSA_PASSWORD_OPTS`, allow to configure the access to the LDAP server:

+- `url`: a detailed LDAP URL which can contain most parameters at once:
+  `ldaps://dn:pw@host:port/base?attr?scope?filter`.
+  However, given the length of LDAP query parameters, this might not be easy to read, so consider providing it decomposed as:
+- `scheme`: `ldap` (port _389_) or `ldaps` (SSL on port _686_).
+- `host`: hostname of the LDAP server, defaults to _localhost_.
+- `port`: port number, defaults depends on `scheme`.
+- `dn`/`pw`: distinguished name and password for searching.
+  In not provided, an anonymous search will be attempted.
+- `attr`: attribute for searching, defaults to `uid`.
+- `scope`: `sub`, `one` or `base`, defaults to `sub`.
+  Define the scope of the search.
+- `filter`: additional filter for searching, defaults to `(objectClass=*)`.
+- `use_tls`: whether to start a TLS connection, defaults to _True_.

+For provider `ldap3`, additional parameters allow to provide more configuration to various phases of the authentication process:

+- `server_opts`: dictionary of parameters for `Server`.
+- `conn_opts`: dictionary of parameters for `Connection`.
+- `search_opts`: dictionary of parameters for `search`.

+Performance implications of authenticating with an LDAP service are unclear.

 ## Authorization